neurosnap/starfx/docs/posts/schema.md

 - Update the value
 - Query for data within the value

+Our schema implementation was heavily inspired by [zod](https://zod.dev/).

 # Schema assumptions

 `createSchema` requires two slices by default in order for it and everything